 Our design agreement is un-conventional, because we (and you) are agreeing to a design/build relationship.
 The agreement must address two central aspects – design and construction – in one document.

-All design and planning is on an hourly basis.
+Typically, design and planning is on an hourly basis.
 Design, engineering, planning, and permitting generally requires 12-15% of construction costs.

 The terms of construction are provided within the design agreement, which states, “It is the present intention of the parties to enter into a construction contract, but neither party is obligated by this agreement to do so.”
 This says that we are both committed to building as well as design, but it’s so early in the process that neither party can make an ironclad arrangement.